 What kind of content do you think would be in the Perspectives videos?

-What do you think “standards harmonization” mean?
+What do you think “standards harmonization” means?

 What do you think “diverse abilities and barriers” means in relation to people with disabilities?
 [This is nested under How People With Disabilities Use The Web—participants will need to mouse over that]